Midsummer: Lithuania

 Midsummer is commonly called John's Day (Joninės) in Lithuania, and is also known as Saint Jonas' Festival, Rasos (Dew Holiday), Kupolė, Midsummer Day and St. John's Day.
-It is celebrated on a large scale by most Lithuanians nationwide and by the Lithuanian diaspora worldwide in the night from 23 June to 24 June and on 24 June.
+It is celebrated on a large scale by most Lithuanians nationwide and by the Lithuanian diaspora worldwide in the night from 23 to 24 June and on 24 June.
 The traditions include singing songs and dancing until the sun sets, telling tales, searching to find the magic fern blossom at midnight, jumping over bonfires, greeting the rising midsummer sun and washing the face with a morning dew, young girls float flower wreaths on the water of river or lake.

 The first recorded mention of Lithuanian Joninės (originally known as Rasos or Kupolės) dates back to the year 1372.
 This mention appears in the chronicles of Hermann von Wartberge, a chronicler of the Livonian Order.
 In that account, it is noted that Lithuanians celebrated rituals associated with the summer solstice, involving fire and pagan customs—practices which the Teutonic Knights considered pagan and attempted to suppress.

 Since ancient times, special attention has been given to water during Joninės.
 It was believed that the more dew there was on the morning of the celebration, the more abundant the harvest would be, and that before sunrise the dew possessed healing powers.
 At night, dew was collected by dragging linen cloth over meadows; it was used for healing, and faces were washed with it—especially dew wiped from rye—in the belief that it would make the complexion brighter.
 On the eve of the festival or early in the morning, people would go to rivers or lakes to bathe or wash themselves, hoping to recover from illness, strengthen their health, and protect themselves from disease.
 These are customs brought from Lithuanian pagan culture and beliefs.
 The latter Christian tradition is based on the reverence of Saint John.